8. Academic integrity

 8.1.4 Acting with academic integrity

-You are expected to act with academic integrity throughout your studies at Georgian College, in alignment with the ICAI’s Fundamental Values (2021)and Georgian College’s Academic Integrity Policy (AC-013).
+You're expected to act with academic integrity throughout your studies at Georgian, in alignment with the ICAI’s Fundamental Values (2021) and Georgian College’s Academic Integrity Policy.
 This includes the obligation to acknowledge sources; to protect your work; to avoid suspicion, falsification, and fabrication; and to tell the truth.
 Breaches of academic integrity are outlined in Section 8.2 Breaches of academic integrity.
-To support the education and awareness of academic integrity, you are required to successfully pass Georgian’s Academic Integrity module in Blackboard with a grade of 80 per cent or greater, in your first term of study.
+To support the education and awareness of academic integrity, you're required to successfully pass Georgian’s Academic Integrity module in Blackboard with a grade of 80 per cent or greater, in your first term of study.

 8.2 Breaches of academic integrity

 The following areas constitute the major types of breaches of academic integrity and are subject to a fair and equitable process and decision.
-Please note that a suspected breach on one or any portion of your work will result in the implementation of the breach of integrity process with a restorative outcome; there is no partial responsibility.
-Fees are not refunded if you are suspended, dismissed, or removed from courses or your program for breaches.
-Refer to the outcomes chart in Section 8.2 Breach of academic integrity.
+Please note that a suspected breach on any portion of your work will result in the implementation of the breach of integrity process with a restorative outcome.
+Fees are not refunded if you're suspended, dismissed, or removed from courses or your program for breaches (Section 8.2 Breach of academic integrity).

 8.2.1 Cheating